 However, in some people — particularly those with a congenitally abnormal aortic valve, such as a bicuspid aortic valve — calcium deposits result in stiffening of the leaflets of the valve.
 This stiffening narrows the aortic valve and can occur at a younger age.
 However, aortic valve stenosis that is related to increasing age and the buildup of calcium deposits on the aortic valve is most common in men older than 65 and women older than 75.

 Rheumatic fever.
 A complication of strep throat infection, rheumatic fever may result in scar tissue forming on the aortic valve.
 Scar tissue alone can narrow the aortic valve and lead to aortic valve stenosis.
 Scar tissue can also create a rough surface on which calcium deposits can collect, contributing to aortic valve stenosis later in life.

 Rheumatic fever may damage more than one heart valve, and in more than one way.
 A damaged heart valve may not open fully or close fully — or both.
 While rheumatic fever is rare in the United States, some older adults had rheumatic fever as children.

 How your heart works

 Your heart, the center of your circulatory system, consists of four chambers.
-The two upper chambers, the atria, receive blood.
-The two lower chambers, the ventricles, pump blood.
+The two upper chambers (atria) receive blood.
+The two lower chambers (ventricles) pump blood.

 Blood flows through your heart's chambers, aided by four heart valves.
 These valves open and close to let blood flow in only one direction through your heart: